Yenseydm/Project-1/README.md

 # The bucket

-This web application is made to allow users to document their  [Demo](https://yenseydm.github.io/Project-1/).
+This web application is made to allow users to document their bucket list!
+Whether it's a restraunt they've always wanted to visit or a country the user has crossed off their bucket list.
+Users are also able to add a review/description of the place they've listed, along with add photos.[Demo](https://yenseydm.github.io/The-Bucket/).

 * Deployed with Heroku